gjurkiewicz/RejestracjaILogowanieNaKonsole/README.md

 # RejestracjaILogowanieNaKonsole
-Console application that allows you to login, register and change some user information after logging in.
+Console application that allows you to login, register and change some user information after login in.